UoB-COMSM0166/2025-group-28/game-inspiration.md

     https://www.youtube.com/watch?v=O6h0Xx9nbA0 	(2 min)
     Card based tower defense board game.
 Card are either creatures, buildings ∨ spells.
     Set up a terrain type (swamp, cornfield, jungle etc), of your choice on 4 lanes, if the terrain type matches the type of the creature, you can form strategies around this.
-    Win when opponent has no more creature cards Plants vs zombies.
+    Win when opponent has no more creature cards

+4) Plants vs zombies.
 Everyone should know this one.
+Zombies are attacking house, you plant plants which can shoot them using resources.
     Could do twist on this?

 ### Other Ideas:

-2D platformer like mario
+2D platformer like mario, twists include playing as platform assets (e.g move platform components rather than character to enable it to pass through).

 Totally random idea:

 Goat simulator, collect coins, upgrade horns,  headbutt children, increase mana meter, summon devil ∨ something – goal is to reach the barn

 ### Potential Twists/Enhancements:
-   1) Something with procedural generation
+   1) Something with procedural generation - applicable for 2D games whith movement e.g. platformer - can go on forever.
     Most obvious choice would be a roguelike
     E.g. The Binding of Isaac / Nuclear Throne etc.
     2) Concept of permadeath is interesting to explore, even in other game types as well as roguelikes – bit of a trump card that can instantly make a game way harder (and more fun?)